Getting Started

 As you can see, the interaction execution code is quite similar with the one we used before, when directly using the SDK.

 The big difference is that the code using the generated interface class is strongly typed.
-In the SDK execution example we can put anything as the data value.
-Also we don't have any hint about what contains the run.result.

 Using the generated class, we have a strong typing system which will help us to write better code and to avoid errors.

-Generating Interaction Classes
+Generating Classes

 Here are some basic examples on how the code generation works.
 For a complete documentation look into the CLI documentation.

 To generate the code for an interaction you need to know the interaction class name (which is the Pascal Case version of the interaction name).
-You can find the interaction class name by using the command cpcli interaction {interactionId}.

 Let's suppose we want to generate the code for the interaction named "Which Color".
 We simply run:

-cpcli codegen WhichColor
+composable codegen WhichColor

-This will generate a interactions/WhichColor folder in the current directory.
+This will generate a interactions/WhichColor

-cpcli codegen WhichColor -d ./
+composable codegen WhichColor -d ./

 will put the WhichColor folder in the current directory.